Ganeshamoorthy-8681/Todoapp/README.md

 # Angular UI for ToDo Microservices Application

-This repository provides the Angular-based user interface for the microservices-driven ToDo application.
+This repository provides the Angular-based user interface for the microservices-driven TaskFlow application.

 ---